amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 Together, Objective-C and C++ dominated the software development industry throughout the 1990s.
 Today, Objective-C is still used on the modern macOS, the descendant of NeXTSTEP, but it is rapidly bing displaced by Apple's new language, Swift, a derivative of ML, Smalltalk, and C. And C++ is still used extensively throughout the industry, especially in performance-critical applications like VR games.

 Smalltalk is now all but confined to a few remaining legacy business applications.
 Nevertheless, Smalltalk is considered by OO aficionados as the definitive OO language.
 After all, Smalltalk inspired Objective-C, Java, C#, Scala, Ruby, and loads of other OO languages in popular use, at present.
-Although most modern programmer knows Smalltalk is OO, not many know that Smalltalk has a decent FP support, owing to its LISP influence.
-For instance, Smalltalk has λ function (`[...]` block), higher-order function (method that manipulates other methods), `map` (`collect:` method), `filter` (`select:` method),  `foldl` (`inject:into:` method), continuation (`currentDo:` method), and other FP facilities.
+Although most modern programmer knows Smalltalk is OO, not many know that Smalltalk has a decent FP support, owing to its LISP influence:

+- Smalltalk `[...]` block is LISP `lambda` function
+- Smalltalk method that manipulates other methods is LISP functional
+- Smalltalk `collect:` method is LISP `map` functional
+- Smalltalk `select:` method is LISP  `filter` functional
+- Smalltalk `inject:into:` method is LISP `foldl` functional
+- Smalltalk `currentDo:` method is LISP `call/cc` continuation

 Despite its pedigree and power, Smalltalk, as the name suggests, is a small, simple language endowed with a clean, cogent syntax.
 This makes Smalltalk a very good first language, even for young children.
 The compact syntax is easy to learn, and the pure OO nature is quick to grasp.
 Experienced programmers in the industry cannot escape OO, and they cannot shrug their responsibility to teach the less experienced.
 Smalltalk simplifies the teacher's job, when teaching OO concepts to novices.

 To master Smaltalk and the OO paradigm, study these: